PeerInfinity/Archipelago/docs/json/user/quick-start.md

 ### Basic Interaction

-- **Collecting Items:** When you receive an item in-game, find it in the **Inventory** panel and click it.
-This adds it to your local state, and the accessibility of all locations will update instantly.
-If you are connected to the server, this will also send a `!getitem` command.
+- **Collecting Items:** When you receive an item in-game, it will automatically be added to the **Inventory** panel, and the accessibility of all locations will update instantly.
-- **Checking Locations:** When you check a location in your game, find its card in the **Locations** panel and click it.
-The location will be marked as checked (grayed out).
+- **Checking Locations:** When you check a location in your game the location will be marked as checked (black background).
 - **Understanding Blockers:** In the **Regions** panel, you can use the **"Analyze Paths"** button to see exactly which items are required to access a new region.

 ## Getting Started (Archipelago Loops)